freesewing/freesewing/markdown/org/docs/patterns/jane/cutting/en.md

 - cut two sleeve gusset parts

 Cutting out without a pattern
 In the past shifts were generally cut without a paper pattern.
-You can use paperless mode to do this.
+If you want to cut without a pattern as well you can use the following instructions:

 Cut a rectangle double the body length and the body width.
 You can cut the side gussets all in one go.
 To do this you fold your fabric at the shoulder line and then mark the halfway point down the length.